celestiaorg/celestia-app/docs/architecture/ADR-003-Non-interactive-defaults.md

 ### Add metadata to wrapped transactions [#819](https://github.com/celestiaorg/celestia-core/pull/819)

-In order to check for message inclusion, create message inclusion fraud proofs, split the block data into squares, and not force non-interactive defaults for every square, we have to connect a `MsgPayForData` transaction to its corresponding message.
-Since users cannot know this ahead of time, block producers have to add this information as metadata before the transaction gets included in the block.
+In order to check for message inclusion, create message inclusion fraud proofs, split the block data into squares, and not force non-interactive defaults for every square, we have to connect a `MsgPayForData` transaction to its corresponding message by adding the index of the share that the message starts on as metadata.
+Since users cannot know this ahead of time, block producers have to add this metadata before the transaction gets included in the block.

 We are already wrapping/unwrapping malleated transactions, so including the `share_index` as metadata using the current code is essentially as simple as adding the `share_index` to the struct.
 Transactions are unwrapped selectively by using a [`MalleatedTxDecoder`](https://github.com/celestiaorg/celestia-app/blob/5ac236fb1dab6628e98a505269f295c18e150b27/app/encoding/malleated_tx_decoder.go#L8-L15) or by using the [`UnwrapMalleatedTx`](https://github.com/celestiaorg/celestia-core/blob/212901fcfc0f5a095683b1836ea9e890cc952dc7/types/tx.go#L214-L237) function.